 The Club: How the Premier League Became the Richest, Most Disruptive Business in Sport by Jonathan Clegg and Joshua Robinson.
 Published by John Murray, Price £16.99.

-This review first appeared in the April/May 2019 of Late Tackle magazine.
+This review first appeared in the April/May 2019 edition of Late Tackle magazine.